US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

     az account set --subscription "xxxx-xxxx-xxxx-xxxx"
     ```

 1. Generate an SSH key pair if you don't already have one.

     ```shell
     ssh-keygen -t rsa -b 2048
     ```

-    > [!NOTE]
-    > ssh-keygen is a utility to generate public/private key files.
+   - If prompted for a file name, leave the entry blank, and press enter.
+   - If prompted for a passphrase, leave the entry blank, and press enter.

+   Once complete, you will find the two ssh key files in the following directory: `C:\Windows\System32\config\systemprofile\.ssh`

-    Copy the public SSH key string.
-You'll need it to configure the parameter file in the next step.
-It can be found in the "id_rsa.pub" file that was created or updated by the `ssh-keygen` command.
+   Right-click on the `id_rsa` file and open with Notepad.
+Copy the entire contents of the file which is the public key.
+You'll need it to configure the parameter file in an upcoming step.

-1. In this workshop, you'll deploy the application into a Kubernetes cluster.
+1. Later in this workshop, you'll deploy the completed application into a Azure Kubernetes cluster.
 You'll use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) to access cloud resources securely with Azure Active Directory.
-At the time of this writing, this feature is in public preview.
 You'll need to run the following commands to enable this feature before you create the Kubernetes cluster.

     ```shell
     az feature register --name EnablePodIdentityPreview --namespace Microsoft.ContainerService